Welcome to today's edition of the Rush 24-7 podcast.

 And I'm sure that was the case in Glenside, Pennsylvania on Monday.

-The public not invited, that's why it looked like a campaign appearance.
+That's why it looked like a campaign appearance.

 So there's an anti-Obamacare rally in St. Charles today at the St. Charles Convention Center.

-I got some pictures of it here.
+I had some pictures of it here.

 It is huge.